freeCodeCamp/freeCodeCamp/guide/english/bootstrap/icons/index.md

 ### How to use

-To use Bootstrap icon create a span tag with base class `glyphicon` and  individual icon class.
+To use a Bootstrap icon, create a span tag with base class `glyphicon` and  individual icon class.
 Use it only on elements that contain no text content and have no child elements.

 **Code Example:**